Kansas shooting shatters Indian engineer's American dream

 More than 3 million Indians live in the United States.
 As a community, they are twice as well off as other Americans, with an average household income of more than $100,000.

-The Southern Poverty Law Center said the number of hate groups in the United States rose for a second year in a row in 2016, linking the increase to U.S. President Donald Trump's presidential campaign.
-This week's incident further heightened concerns among Indians about their treatment there.
+The Southern Poverty Law Center said the number of hate groups in the United States rose for a second year in a row in 2016, linking the increase to Trump's presidential candidacy, and this week's incident has further heightened concerns among Indians about their treatment there.

+"Thank God my son survived the firing," Madasani's father, Jaganmohan Reddy, told The Hindu newspaper.

 THE AMERICAN DREAM

-He then worked as a software and systems engineer in Iowa at Rockwell Collins Inc.
+He then worked as a software and systems engineer at Rockwell Collins, Iowa.

-Married about four years ago, Kuchibhotla and his wife spent their early years of marriage watching Bollywood movies, celebrating New Year's Eve by clicking selfies and traveling across the United States.
+Married about four years ago, Kuchibhotla, who called himself "Srinu" on his Facebook page, and his wife spent their early years of marriage watching Bollywood movies, celebrating New Year's eve by clicking selfies and travelling across the United States.

 "Four states, 1,500 miles, three days and finally at Dallas to end year 2013," his wife wrote on her Facebook page at the time.

-Later, Kuchibhotla, who called himself "Srinu" on his Facebook page, switched jobs to join Garmin International as an engineer, working on designs and flight test activities.
+Later, Kuchibhotla switched jobs to join Garmin International as an engineer, working on designs and flight test activities.

-On Wednesday, he and Madasani were at Austins Bar and Grill in Olathe, a city of about 134,000 people some 25 miles (40 km) southeast of Kansas City, when the gunman opened fire on them.
+On Thursday, he and his colleague Madasani were at Austins Bar and Grill in Kansas when the shooting took place.

-The co-workers were regulars at the watering hole, which they visited once or twice a week to sit on the patio and drink whiskey in the early evening, according to local media.

-"We know them as the Jameson guys," Garret Bohnen, a staff member who had served the pair in the past, told the Kansas City Star.
-"They are super-nice guys.
-They would sit, have a cigarette, have a few drinks and pay their tab and leave."

 Kuchibhotla's former colleague, Kavipriya Muthuramalingam, fondly remembered him as a dear friend who would never be confrontational.